The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Discussions

 Actually, using the uniqueness of the degeneration in the sense of \cite{BHJ}, we can show that the \'etale morphism $[B/R] \to \K_{T, \chi}$ is an open embedding.
-Then the cororally follows from the fact that $[BK^c /K^c] \to BK^c \sslash K^c$ is a good moduli space.
-Recall that we already have shown the central fiber of the degeneration is unique, which we used to prove that the morphism $[B/R] \to BK^c \sslash K^c$ factors through $\mathrm{Im} [B/R] \subset \K_{T, \chi}$.
-There might be other ways to show this naturally expected cororally.
+Then the corollary follows from the fact that $[BK^c /K^c] \to BK^c \sslash K^c$ is a good moduli space.
+Recall that we have already shown the central fiber of the degeneration is unique, which we used to prove that the morphism $[B/R] \to BK^c \sslash K^c$ factors through $\mathrm{Im} [B/R] \subset \K_{T, \chi}$.
+There may be other ways to show this naturally expected corollary.